✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 4. Relaunch Chrome

-5. Test on your local development sites
+5. Test on my local development sites

-Priority 1: Your main agency/studio website
+Priority 1: My main agency/studio website

 • Expose contact form submission, consultation booking, portfolio search as WebMCP tools